Covid-19 coronavirus: Briscoes, Mitre 10 join companies selling essential items

 The company join retailers Harvey Norman, The Warehouse, Noel Leeming and Mitre 10, who are allowed to trade after the Government clarified its stance on essential services.

-Kiwis can now buy heaters, computer and whiteware while under alert level 4, so they can safely isolate, work or study from home and stay connected to one another.
+Kiwis can now buy heaters, computers and whiteware while under alert level 4, so they can safely isolate, work or study from home and stay connected to one another.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website